larics/docker_files/ros2/ros2-humble/crazyflies/README.md

 roscore
 ```

-Command to start bridge in the new terminal:
+Command to start bridge in the new terminal(please mind the order of using aliases for sourcing):

 ```
 source_ros